AkashSinghaRoy

 Research Interests

 My primary research interests lie in elementary, analytic and combinatorial number theory.
 In my Ph.D. thesis, I study the residue-class distribution of (families of) arithmetic functions to varying moduli: More precisely, I obtain new analogues of the Siegel-Walfisz theorem for large classes of additive and multiplicative functions, which are essentially optimal in many ways.
 This work blends ideas that could be thought of as being borrowed from probability (but executed via methods from the “anatomy of integers”), with machinery from linear algebra over rings (a.k.a. module theory), classical analytic number theory, character sums/exponential sums, commutative algebra, as well as arithmetic and algebraic geometry.
+One of the latest manuscripts on this may be found here.

 Besides these, I have coauthored papers with Vorrapan (Fai) Chandee, Xiannan Li, Nathan McNew and Paul Pollack, on topics such as